DAILY NEWS ANALYSIS

 Syllabus subtopic: Indian Economy and issues relating to planning, mobilization of resources, growth, development and employment.

-Prelims and Mains focus: about the problem of NPAs in the banking sector; types of NPAs; loan write off and waiver
+Prelims and Mains focus: on the problem of NPAs in the banking sector; types of NPAs; loan write off and waiver

 News: Indian banks have been facing a tough time getting back their monies from recalcitrant borrowers for long now.
 But their biggest hurdle in getting back dues is time.
 As time stretched, bad loans have only got worse and banks have had to keep increasing their provisions at the cost of profits.